Professional Experience Placement (PEP)

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Science and Scholarship Domain: Describe core scientific knowledge underpinning the practice of medicine, including biochemistry, cell biology, histology, gross anatomy, medical imaging, embryology, physiology, pharmacology, microbiology, pathology, epidemiology, information management and medical research, with a focus on cellular processes and the integumentary, immune, musculoskeletal and nervous systems.
+- Describe core scientific knowledge and methods underpinning the practice of medicine, with a focus on cellular and selected pathological processes and the structure and function of the integumentary, immune, musculoskeletal and nervous systems.

-- Clinical Practice Domain: Demonstrate the ability to communicate clearly with others, take and summarise a medical history, and perform a clinical examination of the limbs and back.
+- Describe and perform a clinical examination of the limbs and back.

-- Ethics, Professionalism and Leadership Domain: Describe the principles, values and requirements of ethics, professionalism, leadership, reflective practice and self-care in the doctor-patient relationship and/or medical practice.
+- Explain the principles and values of ethics, professionalism, leadership and self-care in medical practice.

 1 Please refer to more information on student contribution amounts.